Azure/autorest.java/fluent-tests/report.md

 WARNING (Deprecated): seal-single-value-enum-by-default is a temporary flag that WILL be removed in the future.
 Please change the spec to add x-ms-enum.modelAsString=false for enums with this issue.

+WARNING (EnumInsteadOfBoolean/R3018/ARMViolation): Booleans are not descriptive and make them hard to use.
+Consider using string enums with allowed set of values defined.
+Property: live
+    - file:///home/runner/work/autorest.java/autorest.java/azure-rest-api-specs/specification/service-map/resource-manager/Microsoft.OperationalInsights/preview/2015-11-01-preview/arm-service-map.json:332:12 ($.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.OperationalInsights/workspaces/{workspaceName}/features/serviceMap/machines/{machineName}/processes"].get.parameters[5].name)

 WARNING (Deprecated): seal-single-value-enum-by-default is a temporary flag that WILL be removed in the future.
 Please change the spec to add x-ms-enum.modelAsString=false for enums with this issue.

 WARNING (Deprecated): seal-single-value-enum-by-default is a temporary flag that WILL be removed in the future.
 Please change the spec to add x-ms-enum.modelAsString=false for enums with this issue.

 WARNING (Deprecated): seal-single-value-enum-by-default is a temporary flag that WILL be removed in the future.
 Please change the spec to add x-ms-enum.modelAsString=false for enums with this issue.

 WARNING (Deprecated): seal-single-value-enum-by-default is a temporary flag that WILL be removed in the future.
 Please change the spec to add x-ms-enum.modelAsString=false for enums with this issue.

 WARNING (Deprecated): seal-single-value-enum-by-default is a temporary flag that WILL be removed in the future.
 Please change the spec to add x-ms-enum.modelAsString=false for enums with this issue.

 WARNING (Deprecated): seal-single-value-enum-by-default is a temporary flag that WILL be removed in the future.
 Please change the spec to add x-ms-enum.modelAsString=false for enums with this issue.

 WARNING (Deprecated): seal-single-value-enum-by-default is a temporary flag that WILL be removed in the future.
 Please change the spec to add x-ms-enum.modelAsString=false for enums with this issue.

 WARNING (Deprecated): seal-single-value-enum-by-default is a temporary flag that WILL be removed in the future.
 Please change the spec to add x-ms-enum.modelAsString=false for enums with this issue.

 WARNING (Deprecated): seal-single-value-enum-by-default is a temporary flag that WILL be removed in the future.
 Please change the spec to add x-ms-enum.modelAsString=false for enums with this issue.

 WARNING (Deprecated): seal-single-value-enum-by-default is a temporary flag that WILL be removed in the future.
 Please change the spec to add x-ms-enum.modelAsString=false for enums with this issue.

 WARNING (Deprecated): seal-single-value-enum-by-default is a temporary flag that WILL be removed in the future.
 Please change the spec to add x-ms-enum.modelAsString=false for enums with this issue.

 WARNING (Deprecated): seal-single-value-enum-by-default is a temporary flag that WILL be removed in the future.
 Please change the spec to add x-ms-enum.modelAsString=false for enums with this issue.

 WARNING (Deprecated): seal-single-value-enum-by-default is a temporary flag that WILL be removed in the future.
 Please change the spec to add x-ms-enum.modelAsString=false for enums with this issue.

 WARNING (Deprecated): seal-single-value-enum-by-default is a temporary flag that WILL be removed in the future.
 Please change the spec to add x-ms-enum.modelAsString=false for enums with this issue.

+WARNING (OperationIdNounVerb/R1001/SDKViolation): Per the Noun_Verb convention for Operation Ids, the noun 'Machines' should not appear after the underscore.
+Note: If you have already shipped an SDK on top of this spec, fixing this warning may introduce a breaking change.
+    - file:///home/runner/work/autorest.java/autorest.java/azure-rest-api-specs/specification/service-map/resource-manager/Microsoft.OperationalInsights/preview/2015-11-01-preview/arm-service-map.json:971:8 ($.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.OperationalInsights/workspaces/{workspaceName}/features/serviceMap/machines/{machineName}/machineGroups"].get.operationId)

 WARNING (Deprecated): seal-single-value-enum-by-default is a temporary flag that WILL be removed in the future.
 Please change the spec to add x-ms-enum.modelAsString=false for enums with this issue.

 WARNING (Deprecated): seal-single-value-enum-by-default is a temporary flag that WILL be removed in the future.
 Please change the spec to add x-ms-enum.modelAsString=false for enums with this issue.

-WARNING (EnumInsteadOfBoolean/R3018/ARMViolation): Booleans are not descriptive and make them hard to use.
-Consider using string enums with allowed set of values defined.
-Property: live
-    - file:///home/runner/work/autorest.java/autorest.java/azure-rest-api-specs/specification/service-map/resource-manager/Microsoft.OperationalInsights/preview/2015-11-01-preview/arm-service-map.json:63:12 ($.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.OperationalInsights/workspaces/{workspaceName}/features/serviceMap/machines"].get.parameters[4].name)

-WARNING (EnumInsteadOfBoolean/R3018/ARMViolation): Booleans are not descriptive and make them hard to use.
-Consider using string enums with allowed set of values defined.
-Property: live
-    - file:///home/runner/work/autorest.java/autorest.java/azure-rest-api-specs/specification/service-map/resource-manager/Microsoft.OperationalInsights/preview/2015-11-01-preview/arm-service-map.json:332:12 ($.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.OperationalInsights/workspaces/{workspaceName}/features/serviceMap/machines/{machineName}/processes"].get.parameters[5].name)

-WARNING (PreviewVersionOverOneYear/R4024/SDKViolation): The API version:2015-11-01-preview having been in a preview state over one year , please move it to GA or retire.
-    - file:///home/runner/work/autorest.java/autorest.java/azure-rest-api-specs/specification/service-map/resource-manager/Microsoft.OperationalInsights/preview/2015-11-01-preview/arm-service-map.json:6:4 ($.info.version)

-WARNING (OperationIdNounVerb/R1001/SDKViolation): Per the Noun_Verb convention for Operation Ids, the noun 'Machines' should not appear after the underscore.
-Note: If you have already shipped an SDK on top of this spec, fixing this warning may introduce a breaking change.
-    - file:///home/runner/work/autorest.java/autorest.java/azure-rest-api-specs/specification/service-map/resource-manager/Microsoft.OperationalInsights/preview/2015-11-01-preview/arm-service-map.json:971:8 ($.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.OperationalInsights/workspaces/{workspaceName}/features/serviceMap/machines/{machineName}/machineGroups"].get.operationId)

 WARNING (PutInOperationName/R1006/SDKViolation): 'PUT' operation 'MachineGroups_Update' should use method name 'Create'.
 Note: If you have already shipped an SDK on top of this spec, fixing this warning may introduce a breaking change.
     - file:///home/runner/work/autorest.java/autorest.java/azure-rest-api-specs/specification/service-map/resource-manager/Microsoft.OperationalInsights/preview/2015-11-01-preview/arm-service-map.json:1515:8 ($.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.OperationalInsights/workspaces/{workspaceName}/features/serviceMap/machineGroups/{machineGroupName}"].put.operationId)

+WARNING (PreviewVersionOverOneYear/R4024/SDKViolation): The API version:2015-11-01-preview having been in a preview state over one year , please move it to GA or retire.
+    - file:///home/runner/work/autorest.java/autorest.java/azure-rest-api-specs/specification/service-map/resource-manager/Microsoft.OperationalInsights/preview/2015-11-01-preview/arm-service-map.json:6:4 ($.info.version)

 WARNING (XmsEnumValidation/R2018/SDKViolation): The enum types should have x-ms-enum type extension set with appropriate options.
 Property name: kind
     - file:///home/runner/work/autorest.java/autorest.java/azure-rest-api-specs/specification/service-map/resource-manager/Microsoft.OperationalInsights/preview/2015-11-01-preview/arm-service-map.json:1645:8 ($.definitions.ResourceReference.properties.kind)